scilab/scilab/scilab/README_Windows.txt

  Makefile.incl.mak: file included by all Makefile's.

- Version.incl: contains the scilab version.
-It is used by a few Makefile.

  Makefile.mak: the main Makefile to make Scilab.

  config/Makefile.mak  : directory used by the main Makefile